girlscript/winter-of-contributing/Competitive_Programming/C++/Array/Prefix Sum Array/prefix_sum_array_documentation.md

 # Prefix Sum Array

 ## What is Prefix Sum Array?
-The Prefix Sum Array of a given array is another array whose element at any location is sum of all elements upto that location in previous array.
+The Prefix Sum Array of a given array is another array whose element at any index is sum of all elements upto that index in previous array.

 For example- PreSumArray[i]=Array[0]+Array[1]+...+Array[i-1]+Array[i]